Introduction to rent

 Rent increases: Fixed-term agreements

-The landlord cannot increase the rent during the course of a fixed-term tenancy unless the tenancy agreement allows for a rent increase during the fixed term (s 44 RT Act).
+A rental provider cannot increase the rent during the course of a fixed-term rental unless the rental agreement allows for a rent increase during the fixed term (s 44(4) RT Act).

 Is the rent increase excessive?

 If a renter believes the proposed rent is excessive, they can make a free application to the Director of CAV to investigate and report as to whether this is so (s 45(1) RT Act).
 The application must be made within 30 days of receiving a Rent Increase Notice (s 45(2)).

 A renter can apply to CAV by letter or they can use the ‘request for repairs inspection’ form or the ‘rent assessment’ form available from CAV.
 The renter can provide reasons with the application for why they believe the rent is excessive.
 Unfortunately, these reasons must be related to the market and the property only; CAV does not consider the renter’s circumstances (including any hardship).
 Complaints may relate to the state of repair of the property, or if amenities or services provided at the start of the tenancy have been reduced or withdrawn.